Adele 이슬 Kenworthy

 what is the first taste you can remember?

 The exhibition included the artist daily returning to the gallery to cut fruit for vistors; a cut fruit circle+community organizing workshop for AAPI femme artists based in the DC metro area; and a collage series that included photo submissions from the public, the artist’s family archive, and found historical images.
+I invited my mother to collaborate by cutting fruit for the workshop and commissioning a flag, as a gesture to reclaim the memory of her sewing garden flags to support us as children – a skill passed down from her mother.

 You can learn more about the exhibition at transformerdc.org/e19